HosamUsf/Coder-Square/README.md

 ## Hosting

-The code is hosted on Github.
-The web client is hosted on platforms like Firebase or Netlify, and the Spring Boot server is deployed to a (likely shared) VPS.
+The code is hosted on Github. //TODO: deplpy the project to AWS.

 ## Experience

 ### Post List

 The landing page presents a list of links with titles given by posters.
 Links are scored based on popularity and age, allowing users to browse and navigate.
-Signed-in users can add comments, upvote posts, and manage their own posts.
+Signed-in users can add comments, upvote posts or comment,like posts for bookmark, and manage their own posts.

 ### Tagging